Associate Professor/Professor and Director of the Doctor of Physical Therapy Program

 - An earned academic doctoral degree (Ph.D. or equivalent in a closely related field);

 - Holds or is eligible to hold the rank of associate professor or professor;

 - A minimum of six years of full-time higher education experience, with a minimum of three years of full-time experience in a physical therapist education program;

 - Experience in management of program resources (fiscal, faculty and staff);

 - Excellent communication and interpersonal skills;

-- For non-tenure track: a strong record of teaching and evidence of scholarship.
+- A strong record of teaching and evidence of scholarship.

 - Previous experience as a DPT program director;